0Prelude

 "Let me issue and control a nation's money and I care not who writes the laws."

-'The vision that anyone, anywhere, could participate in minting the future of money.
-Tearing down the gates held by a privileged few.'
+The vision was clear: anyone, anywhere, could participate in minting the future of money.
+Tearing down the gates held by a privileged few.

+First, by practicality.
 Mining became an elite, centralised enterprise, barring the average person from the very process of creation.
 But the deeper failure was conceptual, hidden in plain sight.

-Distract & Divide.
+Distract & Divide

-The Foundation: A Necessary Duality.
+The Foundation: A Necessary Duality

-• Money is a savings vehicle.
-It's primary service is the preservation of wealth, suggesting two time horizons: Short-term, Money defines the score of society, it is our anchor, our foundation.
-Long-term, Money provides a necessary check-and-balance, a volatile and appreciating asset that holds 'currency-printers' accountable.
+Money is a savings vehicle.
+Its primary service is the preservation of wealth, suggesting two time horizons:

-• Currency is a commerce vehicle.
+Currency is a commerce vehicle.
 Its mandate is the facilitation of exchange; it requires stability and accessibility to serve as a reliable medium for daily transactions.
 Currency therefore has only one time horizon: the present.

 'Money is a title awarded to the asset which best performs a service over extended periods of time.
 Historically, that 'service' has been the 'preservation of wealth'.'

-The Thesis: Reclaiming the Promise.
+The Sovereign Stack: Reclaiming the Promise

-We cannot win the future by replicating the flawed structures of the past.
-The promise of decentralised money creation will only be realised when it is paired with a native, resilient, and independent currency.
+'We cannot win the future by replicating the flawed structures of the past.
+The promise of decentralised money creation will only be realised when it is paired with a native, resilient, and independent currency.'

 This project is not an attempt to replace money.
 It is an attempt to complete the system.